Zetier/bungeegum/README.md

 ## Install

-Note: Bungeegum is developed on and regularly tested with Ubuntu 22.04 and Python 3.10 Other distributions and versions may work, but are currently untested.
+Bungeegum is developed and regularly tested on Ubuntu 22.04 with Python 3.10.
+It has also been successfully built on Ubuntu 18.04 with Python 3.8.0.
+Other distributions and Python versions may work, but are currently untested.

 1. Clone the repository